danilo-delbusso/pr-review-labeller/README.md

+ ### Attention! 🚨

+If you're using `GITHUB_TOKEN`, you'll only be able to use this action for PRs opened within the same repository.

+If you're planning to support PRs opened from forks, you'll need to create an _ad-hoc_ token from the repository settings, and give it: read permissions for the PRs, and readwrite permissions for the labels.

 # Update PR Status Labels Action

 This action updates the labels of a PR after a review has been added.